ngx-translate/core/README.md

 npm install ng2-translate --save
 ```

 Then you need to add the reference to the typescript definitions if you want the type completion.
-Add this to your tsd.d.ts file (change the route if necessary):
+Add this to your tsd.d.ts file (change the path if necessary):
 ```js
 /// <reference path="./node_modules/ng2-translate/index.d.ts" />
 ```